wingpan79/Scraping-Quality-of-Life-Index/README.md

 # Scraping-Quality-of-Life-Index

-Scraping numbeo and writing the data to a CSV
+*Gets Quality-of-Life-Index for all of the countries and exports it to a CSV file.*

+## Instructions:

+• Run extract.py